Accommodation Request

 Virtual appointments: Your Accessibility Specialist will reach out to you through the virtual platform you have agreed upon during the first 5 minutes of the scheduled time.
 Should your Accessibility Specialist be unable to reach you within this timeframe, your appointment will be cancelled.
 You can request another appointment by contacting your Accessibility Specialist or the SAS Support Coordinator.

-SAS does not provide a 24-hour or seven day a week support.
+SAS does not provide 24-hour or seven day a week support.
 In the event of an emergency, leave a message or email the SAS Support Coordinator and someone from the team will get back to you within 24-48 hours.